 Baked hake fillets cooked to perfection served on a bed of mashed plantain with a complementary paleo style mango pineapple salsa .

-So let’s get right into it with the recipe at hand, tilapia is like my seafood side kick.
-I have a passion for other types of fish but I’m more partial to tilapia.
+Let’s get right into it with the recipe at hand, hake is like my seafood side kick.
+I have a passion for other types of fish but I’m more partial to hake.
 Perhaps it’s that succulent, white meaty texture which leaves me spellbound.
 I honestly have no idea what grips me with this fish.
 Whenever I get really creative with various ingredients the taste is magnificent (so I’m told).

-This baked hake recipe pays tribute to the entire Caribbean region as opposed to a specific island.
-There’s a abudance of flavours; from pimento to thyme and lime (hey that rhymes).
+This baked hake fillets pays tribute to the entire Caribbean region as opposed to a specific island.
+There’s an abundance of flavours; from pimento to thyme and lime (hey that rhymes).
 If you’re reading this recipe from the Caribbean I highly recommend sampling this dish with blue marlin instead.
 Both hake and blue marlin are not only my favourite fish, but share that meaty texture.

-Referring to the step by step pictures, the hake needs to be foil wrapped tightly in order to bake it thoroughly in the oven.
-Be generous with the fish seasoning, really bathe that fish fillet with the herbs – enhance that flavour.
+The hake needs to be foil wrapped tightly in order to bake thoroughly in the oven.
+Another thing, be generous with the fish seasoning, really bathe that fish fillet with the herbs – enhance that flavour.

-I took a photo of the best way to cut and slice the mango.
+I took a photo of the best way to cut and slice the mango for the salsa.

 As you can see it looks like a hedgehog in the picture with the pulp pushed up towards.
 Simply slice around the mango into three sections.
 Then slice the yellow pulp horizontally and vertically and push the skin so the mango chunks are fully exposed.

 The salsa for the baked hake is very simple to make, it’s simply a case of chopping and slicing the necessary fruit and vegetables, squeeze some lime liberally over the entire contents in the bowl, toss and serve.Print